Author’s Biography

 Born in Texas and raised in the Central Savannah River Area (CSRA) of Georgia, USA, Christina E. Petrides lived and worked in Washington, DC (2003-2013), and on Jeju Island, Republic of Korea (2017-2023), before returning to the CSRA.

 Her first children's book, Blueberry Man, was published in 2020 by Tchaikovsky Family Books (Jeju Island, South Korea). 블루베리 맨, the Korean translation of Blueberry Man, was published in 2021.
 Christina’s second children’s book, The Refrigerator Ghost, was first published in Korean translation as 냉장고 유령 by Kong Books (Seoul, South Korea) in 2022.
-Christina and Tchaikovsky Family Books collaborated again on her third children’s book, Tea Cakes, Quilts, and Sonshine, issued in Fall 2022.
-Christina is currently overseeing the illustration of her fourth children’s book, Mr. Fisher’s Whiskers, which is slated to be published by Cep Books, the company which published the English version of The Refrigerator Ghost in late 2023.
+Christina and Tchaikovsky Family Books collaborated again on her third children’s book, Tea Cakes, Quilts, and Sonshine (issued simultaneously as 할머니의 사랑 레시피), in 2022.
+Mr. Fisher’s Whiskers, her fourth children’s book, was published in 2024 by Cep Books, the American company which published the English version of The Refrigerator Ghost in late 2023.

-Christina periodically updates her Amazon.com author page and Goodreads.com author page with her latest books.
+Christina periodically updates her Amazon.com author page (many of her books are available to purchase there, but you can also order them directly here) and Goodreads.com author page with her latest work.